kendyl93/football-chat-client/Readme.md

 # todo:

-- Make the chat work\
+- Update navigation to have URL updated
 - Create user names and save it in the store